kastoestoramadus/dev-blog-env/_posts/2017-04-23-desired-working-style.md

 1-3 weeks on-site, rest remotely.
 For 1-3 weeks I work onsite as your other employees/contractors.
 Rest I work remotely.

 ## II Intensive three weeks and one week off
 3 weeks of very intensive work on-site and 1 week off.
-Up to 12h x 6 days a week.
+Up to 12h(in avg) x 6 days a week.
 In 3 weeks I will reach an equivalent of a full-time job.

 For three weeks I am close to your workplace.
 I do everything needed.
 I come early and end late.
 If possible I work during the 6-th day.
 All this overtime I accumulate to have "a paid like week off".
 I also need a break during the day to remain creative (no longer than 30 min. without any interaction).